Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

 .. class:: centered

-    *Figure: the groundwater levels for the 3d_v1a model at bore G40/0366*
+    *Figure: the groundwater levels for the 3d_v1a/b/d models at bore G40/0366*

 Discussion and implications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~